sashkavyshka/salt_homework/README.md

-# Homework for Salt Security

-THis is a homework for Salt Security.
-This is a test that:
-1. Spins up an echo server
-2. Tests sending GET requests to the server and validating the status code of the response
-3. Tests shutting down the echo server
-4. Tests sending GET requests to the server and validating that no response was received

-## How to run on GitHub Actions

-If you're using GitHub Actions, Server job and Pytest Job run in parallel, and Pytest job is waiting for 60 sec to test that the server is down.

-## How to run locally
+# How to run

-To run the server locally you need to run the server.py file
+To run the server run the server.py file

 ### Run the server.py
 Change to the repository directory